mitsuhiko/lucumr/2015/4/13/bitcoin-and-cryptocurrencies.rst

 ````````````````````````

 While dead people are clearly not a customer base for Bitcoin, dead people
-are a fact of live.
+are a fact of life.
 People die, and usually in the worst possible moment.
 One thing that many dead people have are assets and a significant number
 of dead people also have next of kins that would like to inherit
 something.
 When one of my childhood friends unexpectedly passed away I